souleimaneelqodsi/souleimaneelqodsi/README.md

 - **Furfeux** : A maze-based video game (Java, Java Swing/AWT).
 - **VirtualChair** : A web platform for organizing scientific conferences (Flask, Python, UML).
 - **Recipes** : A platform where users can easily post, comment and translate cooking recipes (Vanilla JS, HTML/CSS, PHP)
+- **Serbian/croatian flags** : A Jupyter (notebook) project implementing the machine learning pipeline from preprocessing to performance measuring: separating pictures containing a serbian flag from pictures containing a croatian flag.

 ---